a community & culture building

 you'd like to deepen into relationship with your ancestors through storytelling.

-you want to explore & learn the stories of your people and the land.
+you want to explore & learn the stories of your people and the land while examining the legacy of whiteness in your ancestors and self.

 you have stories that are calling to be shared and witnessed.